 Finding eco-friendly gift bags is easier than you think.
 First off, you can use a multi-purpose bag as a gift bag.
 I’d love receiving a gift wrapped in an eco-friendly tote.
-Or even better, create a personalized tote bag, and the receiver will use it for years.
+Or even better, create a personalized tote bag or a personalized drawstring bag, and the receiver will use it for years.

 If you’re into crafts, there are ways how you can create reusable and eco-friendly fabric gift bags yourself.
 Look through your closet for pillow cases, scarves, sweaters you don’t wear anymore, and anything else that can be reused, but doesn’t look old and washed out yet.

 Tip: Sweater sleeves make great gift bags for wine bottles.

 Save up all the gift bags, gift sachets, and drawstring bags you get and you won’t have to worry about buying new ones and creating more waste.
 But if you decide to buy a gift bag after all, make sure you purchase something reusable or recyclable.

 While more people are switching from printed newspapers to digital news, there are still 28.6 million copies of newspapers printed daily.
 And many of us have our own share of newspapers lying around at home waiting to be reused and recycled.

 There are quite a few ways to make this simple and thrifty idea into something meaningful.
 For example, go through your stack of newspapers and look for an interesting or funny article that complements the gift you’re giving.
 Or find an unsolved crossword puzzle and use it as a place to write your holiday greetings.

 Even if you don’t have any newspapers, someone you know definitely has a pile of them at home.
 Ask your friends or family to share some of the newspapers they don’t use anymore, and in exchange, share your gift wrapping idea with them.
 They might try it out as well!